AI & ML

 on_policy_violation: "human_handoff"

-Table 2: A practical evaluation checklist for production agents (what to measure and what “good” looks like)
+Table 2: Production evaluation checklist for agents (what to measure and how to validate it)

 Eval categoryMetricTarget range (typical)How to test